-We designed our RxSight system to address the shortcomings of existing premium IOL technologies and provide a solution that doctors and other providers can trust to improve visual outcomes.
+We designed our RxSight system to address the shortcomings of existing premium IOL technologies, provide a single IOL that can address the broadest range of patient types and needs, and provide a solution that doctors and other providers can trust to improve visual outcomes.
 In contrast to alternative premium IOL solutions, for which patients are required (before surgery) to specify their visual priorities and willingness to accept optical trade-offs associated with those choices, our RxSight system offers peace of mind that patients can iterate their final vision characteristics with customized post-surgical adjustments.
 The surgeon first performs a standard cataract implant procedure, replacing the patient's natural lens with the LAL.
 Approximately three weeks post cataract surgery, after healing has occurred, the patient undergoes a standard post-operative refraction to determine the refractive error and the prescription required to give the patient the best vision.
 This prescription is much like that used for spectacle lenses, but instead is used as an input to the LDD.
 To adjust the LAL, the patient is positioned at the LDD for a treatment that lasts between approximately 30 seconds and 2.5 minutes, depending on the required prescription.
-The patient returns after approximately three to five days, at which time they can undergo another refraction and adjustment, if needed, to "dial in" their best vision.
+The patient returns after approximately three to five days, at which time they can undergoe another refraction and adjustment, if needed, to "dial in" their best vision.
 Once the patient and the doctor are satisfied, then the adjustment is locked in for life with another light treatment.
-While up to three post-surgical adjustment visits are offered by the doctor or other provider, in our pivotal clinical study, patients had an average of 1.6 adjustments.
-While many patients choose to have both eyes corrected for distance, approximately 80% elect for what is called a blended vision approach that takes advantage of the LAL's depth of focus to deliver a customized blended vision solution.
-By titrating the correction for near, intermediate or far in each eye, this approach provides the highest rates of excellent vision with both eyes at all distances.
+While up to three post-surgical adjustment schoose to have both eyes corrected for distance, approximately 80% elect for what is called a blended vision approach that takes advantage of the LAL's depth of focus to deliver a customized blended vision with both eyes at all distances.